Shapley effects for sensitivity analysis with correlated inputs: comparisons with Sobol' indices, numerical estimation and applications: Introduction

 \section{Introduction}

 When constructing and using numerical models simulating physical phenomena, global sensitivity analysis (SA) methods are valuable tools \cite{ioolem15,weilu15,borpli16,ioosal17}.
 These methods allow one to determine which model input variables contribute the most to the variability of the model outputs, or on the contrary which are not important and possibly which variables interact with each other.
 The standard quantitative methods compute the variance-based sensitivity measures also called Sobol' indices.
-In the simple framework of $d$ scalar inputs, denoted by $\bsX=(X_1,\ldots,X_d)^\tran \in \real^d$ (where $^\tran$ stands for the transpose operator) and a single scalar output $Y \in \real$, the model response is
+In the simple framework of $d$ scalar inputs, denoted by $\bsX=(X_1,\ldots,X_d)^\tran \in \real^d$ and a single scalar output $Y \in \real$, the model response is

 In the case of independent inputs, the interpretation of the Sobol' indices is simple because the variance decomposition of $Y$ is unique \cite{sob93}.
 For instance, the first-order Sobol' index of $X_i$, denoted $S_i$, represents the amount of the output variance solely due to $X_i$.
 The second-order Sobol' index ($S_{ij}$) expresses the contribution of the interactions of the pairs of variables $X_i$ and $X_j$, and so on for the higher orders.
 As the sum of all Sobol' indices is equal to one, the indices are interpreted as proportions of explained variance.